Funding opportunity

 We expect the time of researchers, research and innovation associates, technicians, and grant managers to be fully costed onto projects depending on how much time a person would spend on it.

 In the application, it is expected that the role and responsibilities of costed persons are detailed, and it is demonstrated clearly how their experience and skills are linked to work packages and outcomes.
-The appropriateness of the time devoted to the project will be assessed at the full application stage.
+The appropriateness of the time devoted to the project will be assessed in the panel interview and peer review (at the full application stage).

 Gross salary can be claimed as matched funding (that is, including indirect costs such as pension, National Insurance, and taxes) but not business overheads or profits.
 The salary of a single member of staff (researcher, research and innovation associate or grant manager) can be covered in partnership by the business partner and Medical Research Council (MRC) funds in a ratio that best suits the project.